• Skip to main content

 • Seasoning – aromatic and savory spices, cumin and chili powder – add a rich, hearty, slightly spicy taste to the chicken enchiladas and season them perfectly.

-For the sour cream sauce for enchiladas, you will need:
+For the sour cream enchilada sauce (no canned soup)

 Sour cream enchilada sauce ingredients including chicken stock and sour cream.